 Today we feature one of these lesser known gravel passes in the heart of the southern Cederberg - and as a bonus you can get to drive it in a normal car.

-[Expand this page to access the link by clicking on the photo, the title or the green READ MORE button]
+[To access the pass link, expand this page by clicking on the title, the photo or the green READ MORE button]

 Mountain Passes South Africa is a website dedicated to the research, documentation, photographing and filming of the mountain passes of South Africa.